fsw0422/dsa-handbook/posts/ch10-backtracking.md

 ## Tips

-- When the problem asks for a result where all exploration paths matter (compuiting all combination, route of a graph etc), it is highly likely be solved with Backtracking.
+- When the problem asks for a result where all exploration paths matter (computing all combination, route of a graph etc), it is highly likely be solved with Backtracking.

 - Make sure you draw the call graph for better understanding for yourself as well as the interviewer.